rff-data-projects/shale-v0/readme.md

 Some of the code is fully modularized, with the HTML, JS, and SCSS of the components housed in separate folders and `import`ed into index.js.
 Some of it is handled directly in index.js, and a variety of methods for creating views and manipulating them is used.
 Porting an earlier version from a Grunt-based workflow to Webpack accounts for some of the inconsistencies.

+So that the authors can easily edit the text in the tooltips, that information is housed in a [Google Sheets document](https://docs.google.com/spreadsheets/d/1kK8LHgzaSt0zC1J8j3THq8Hgu_kEF-TGLry_U-6u9WA/edit#gid=0) that's ingested via API.

 ## To edit

 1. [Install npm](https://www.npmjs.com/get-npm)